thma/LtuPatternFactory/README.md

 By searching the web I found some blog entries studying specific patterns, but I did not come across any comprehensive study.
 As it seemed that nobody did this kind of work yet I found it worthy to spend some time on it and write down all my findings on the subject.

-I think this kind of exposition could be helpful if you are either:
+I think this kind of exposition could be helpful if you are:

 * a programmer with an OO background who wants to get a better grip on how to implement complexer designs in functional programming
 * a functional programmer who wants to get a deeper intuition for type classes.